Matt Tierney

 Visual Culture

-Aesthetics and postaesthetics, conceptual art, political ⇄ film movements, critical visual literacy
+Aesthetics and postaesthetics; conceptual and postconceptual art; art and film in social movements; critical visual literacy